AlexandreGazagnes/ethOS-update-manager/README.md

 ##  CONTRIBUTING
 Feel free to submit any issues/pull resquest you want <p>
 Clone, download and fork at will <p>
-Staring and following also strongly recomanded
+Staring and following also strongly recommended
 <br><br>

 ##  MISC